 We just got home from the emergency room.
 We are fine.
-Unfortunately my pocket book is not, but that is a story for another time.
+Unfortunately, my pocketbook is not, but that is a story for another time.
 I was wishing I had thought to bring my camera.
-Hindsight, I know...but that got me thinking of something else, because my mind will often veer into weird directions.
-(Whose doesn't?)
+Hindsight, I know…but that got me thinking of something else because my mind will often veer into weird directions.
+(Whose doesn’t?)

-It's coming.
+It’s coming.
 We all know it.
-Whether you celebrate Christmas or not, it seems to be a great time of year to look out for this amazing deals and those awesome discounts on the things we want.
+Whether you celebrate Christmas or not, it seems to be a great time of year to look out for these amazing deals and those awesome discounts on the things we want.
 You may be buying for you or you may be buying for someone else, but you know there is always room for a little bit of splurging.
-Well, if you're me anyways.
+Well, if you’re me anyway.

 People always ask me what kind of camera I shoot with and what I would recommend for others.
 Well, instead of fielding those questions all year long, I decided to go ahead and write about it.
 There are so many choices out there.
 But what camera is best for you and your specific needs?
 Let’s explore some of them.